-The Next Move Program is a Richmond-based non-profit organization, partnering with William & Mary and local businesses to create guided internship experiences for young adults with disabilities.
-The Next Move Program aims to combat the 70% unemployment rate for young adults with diverse needs in the Commonwealth.
-Through education and job training, we empower these individuals to achieve their goals.
-80% of our graduates have gained employment or acceptance to post-secondary programming.
+The mission of Next Move @ W&M is to combat the estimated 70% unemployment rate for young adults with diverse needs in the Commonwealth.
+Through vocational education and on-campus job training, we empower these individuals to achieve their goals and prepare them to find long-term sustained employment and fulfillment within their communities.

 The job training process is both thoughtful and supported.
-Our team works with area businesses to develop individual training positions for our students to learn.
-They spend at least two hours in their departments each day gaining transferable work skills.
-Our team of special educators also serve as their on-site vocational job coaches; we provide individualized supports, individualized accommodations, and individualized care.
-And with every success or mastered goal, we know that our students are that much closer to realizing their value, as is the larger community.
+Our team works with campus departments and facilities to develop individual training positions for our students to learn important job skills.
+Our team has developed meaningful and lasting partnerships with William & Mary Dining, Libraries, Facilities Management, and various other departments around the campus community.
+Interns will spend at least two hours in their departments each day gaining important and transferable work skills.
+Our team of special educators also serves as their on-site vocational job coaches; we provide individualized supports, individualized accommodations, and individualized care.

 Heartley Huber, Grant PI